 Companies find product/market fit (PMF) when a product creates value that directly meets an unaddressed customer need.
 You know it when you see it—demand rapidly outpaces supply, and a $0 word-of-mouth campaign quickly becomes the only acquisition channel necessary.
 This is the holy grail for entrepreneurs and the primary obstacle standing between a capable management team and explosive growth.
 Of course, finding PMF isn’t easy, and it isn’t a one-time occurrence.
 Once found, it’s a constant process of adaptation that relies on extensive knowledge of the market and a keen eye on the competition.

 Most companies conduct some market research, albeit informally; for example, by conducting customer satisfaction calls, or by checking out prices that competitors charge for similar products and services.
-Formalizing the market research process is essential to staying focused on target customers (i.e., keeping the business’ ideal buyer type up to date), discovering underserved customer needs, and staying ahead of competitors.
+Formalizing the market research process is essential to staying focused on target customers (i.e., keeping the business’ ideal buyer type up to date), discovering underserved customer needs, keeping up with market conditions, and staying ahead of competitors.

-Finding a top market research analyst is no easy task.
-The ability to assess market research skills comes with experience in the field.
+Finding a top market research analyst for a full-time or part-time position is no easy task.
+The ability to assess market research skills comes with many experience in the field.
 This guide is aimed at helping you source such talent effectively.